Cingulara/openrmf-docs/README.md

 ## Known issues
 If you find something please add an issue to the correct repo.
 I know for now, I don't "D" yet to delete.
 It is ephemeral so I just power down the stack and power back up as I am testing.
 Eventually I will need to do that.

+If you find any problem, have an idea or enhancement please do not hesitate to add to the (Issues)[https://github.com/Cingulara/openstig-docs/issues] area.

 ## Creating MongoDB Users by Hand
 If you wish you can create a MongoDB setup just to persist your data and see what it does.
 I am not doing that yet as this is more of an alpha or pre-alpha for now.
 Checkout the [create users by hand](create-users-by-hand.md) readme for more on that.